fronteers/website/docs/contribute.md

 # Contributing

-If you want to help us, read through this readme first to get an idea of the way you can contribute.
+You want to help us?
+Great!
+Please read through this document first to get an idea of the way you can contribute.
 There are various ways you can help:

 - by giving us advice on tooling
 - by  [building components](https://github.com/fronteers/website/issues?q=is%3Aissue+component+is%3Aopen).
 - by improving components (making them leaner, faster, smarter, more robust or mobile-friendly)